vickenty/ouroboros/README.md

 # Ouroboros

-Perl XS API wrapped in C functions.
+Perl XS macros re-exported as C functions.

-Perl XS API makes heavy use of C preprocessor to generate inline code, which makes it difficult to write XS modules in anything but C. This library tries to help.

-libouroboros wraps macros provided by Perl inside plain C functions.
-These functions can be used to create Perl-compatible native code in any language that supports linking with C. (See `demo/rust` for one example).
+## Why

+* Write Perl extensions in any language that can produce and link shared libraries.

+* Generate native Perl subs at run-time using a just-in-time compiler.

+## Contents

+* `libouroboros.c`
+* `libouroboros.h` - a library of wrappers around various XS macros.

+* `libouroboros.txt` - main source file for the entire thing, lists all supported functions, their signatures, and constants.
+Can be used to automatically generate bindings in other languages.

-Additionally, a Perl package is provided that exports pointers to these functions back to Perl, to be called from dynamically assembled code.
+* `Ouroboros` - Perl package that exports pointers to libouroboros functions as well as many necessary constants needed to call them correctly (like values of `svtype` enumeration and flags).

+* `Ouroboros::Spec` - parser for `libouroboros.txt`.

-## Requirements.
+## Requirements

 Perl 5.20 or later.

 A working C compiler.

 ## Building